How To Change Careers When You Don’t Know What To Do!

 Your career change path may look completely different, but “all roads lead to Rome.”

-You can do it: How to change careers: 5 ways to find your ideal career or job when you have no idea what to do
+How to change careers: 5 ways to find your ideal career or job when you don’t know what to do

-How to change careers: 5 ways to find your ideal career or job when you have no idea what to do
+You can do it: How to change careers: 5 ways to find your ideal career or job when you don't know what to do

 1) Take a career test or personality test to see what jobs might make you the happiest

-When you take a career test or personality test (also known as a psychometric test), certain factors are considered to determine the jobs best suited for you: your ambitions, life goals, motivations, self-reported skills, personality type etc.
+When you take a career test or personality test (also known as a psychometric test), certain factors are considered to determine the jobs best suited for you: your ambitions, life goals, motivations, self-reported skills, personality type, etc.

 These factors get mashed together, and out comes a list of “best potential careers” for you to sift through and choose for further research.